Overview

 Given the EU’s promotion of its regulatory and standards system, as well as its generous funding for its development, the EU’s regulatory and standards system has a wide reach.
 The EU’s regulatory and standards system extends well beyond the EU’s political borders to include affiliate members (countries which are hopeful of becoming full members in the future) such as the Western Balkan countries among others.
 Another category, called “companion standardization body” includes the standards organization of Morocco, Israel, Kazakhstan and Australia, among others which are not likely to become a CEN member or affiliate for political and geographical reasons.

 The European standardization system and strategy was reviewed in 2011 and 2012.
 The new standards regulation 1025, adopted in November 2012, clarifies the relationship between regulations and standards and confirms the role of the three European standards bodies in developing future harmonized standards (EN)[1].
 There is also an emphasis on referencing international standards where possible.
 For information, communication, and technology (ICT) products, the importance of interoperability standards has also been recognized.
 Through a relatively recent mechanism, a “Platform Committee”, reporting to the European Commission will decide which deliverables from fora and consortia might be acceptable for public procurement specifications.
 The European standards bodies have been encouraged to improve efficiency in terms of delivery and to look for ways to include more societal stakeholders in European standardization.
-The Joint Initiative on Standardization, launched in 2016, currently has a number of planned actions to improve European standardization.
-The joint initiative involves a large group of key stakeholders who are committed to deliver results by 2019.
+The Joint Initiative on Standardization, launched in 2016, involved a large group of key stakeholders who committed to improving European standardization by 2019.

 Resources